mmcloughlin/verus/source/docs/guide/src/ide_support.md

 ##### 2.2.
 Adding settings variables
-Now, we will add two entries in the "settings" section of the file.
+We will modify the "settings" section of the `.code-workspace` file.
+To be specific, we will add two entries in the "settings" section of the file.
+These are `rust-analyzer.server.path` and `rust-analyzer.checkOnSave.overrideCommand`.

 - `rust-analyzer.server.path` should be set to the path of the custom rust-analyzer binary produced in step 1 above (e.g., the full path to `./dist/rust-analyzer-x86_64-apple-darwin`)

-- `"rust-analyzer.checkOnSave.overrideCommand"` to the command to run Verus.
+- `rust-analyzer.checkOnSave.overrideCommand` to the command to run Verus.
 For `rust-analyzer.checkOnSave.overrideCommand`, the first argument needs to be the absolute path to the `verus/source/tools/rust-verify.sh` script.
 The second argument needs to be `${file}`, which will be replaced with the filename when the user hits the save button.

-For example, the `.code-workspace` file could look the following:
+For example, the resulting `.code-workspace` file could look the following:
 ```
 {
 	"folders": [